Getting a Laminectomy: Before, During, and After

 Your recovery time will depend on the extent of your surgery and your own personal situation.
 In general, here's what to expect:

-- After a minor (decompressive) laminectomy, you should be able to return to light activity (desk work and light housekeeping) within a few days to a few weeks.
+- After a minor (decompressive) laminectomy, you are usually able to return to light activity (desk work and light housekeeping) within a few days to a few weeks.

 - Your doctor may not advise a return to full activities involving lifting and bending for two to three months.